rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-5067: Pod Generation](https://kep.k8s.io/5067) led by SIG Node.

-### Support split L3 cache architecture with kubelet’s CPU Manager
+### Support for split level 3 cache architecture with kubelet’s CPU Manager

 The previous kubelet’s CPU Manager is unaware of split L3 cache architecture (also known as Last Level Cache, or LLC), and can potentially distribute CPU assignments without taking the split L3 cache into account, causing a noisy neighbor problem.
 This feature improves the CPU Manager to better assign CPU cores for better performance.